-Link rule: A link rule is a special case of a forwarding rule.
+Link Rule: A link rule is a special case of a forwarding rule.
 It can be tested by making sure a test packet passes correctly over the link without header modifications.

-Drop rule: Testing drop rules is harder because we are verifying the absence of received test packets.
+Drop Rule: Testing drop rules is harder because we must verify the absence of received test packets.
 We need to know which test packets might reach an egress test terminal if a drop rule was to fail.
-To find these packets, in the all-pairs reachability analysis we "flip" each drop rule to a broadcast rule in the transfer functions.
-We do not actually change rules in the switches - we simply emulate the failure to identify all the ways a packet could reach the egress test terminals if the drop rule was to fail.
+To find these packets, in the all-pairs reachability analysis, we conceptually "flip" each drop rule to a broadcast rule in the transfer functions.
+We do not actually change rules in the switches-we simply emulate the drop rule failure in order to identify all the ways a packet could reach the egress test terminals.

-As an example consider Figure 7.
-To test the drop rule in R2, we inject the all-x test packet at Terminal 1.
-If the drop rule was instead a broadcast rule it would forward the packet to all of its output ports, and the test packets would reach Terminals 2 and 3.
-Now we sample the resulting equivalent classes as usual: we pick one sample test packet from $A \cap B$ and one from $A \cap C$.
-Note that we have to test both $A \cap B$ and $A \cap C$ because the drop rule may have failed at R2, resulting an unexpected packet to be received at either test terminal 2 $(A \cap C)$ or test terminal 3 $(A \cap B)$.

-Finally, we send and expect the test packets not to appear, since their arrival would indicate a failure of R2's drop rule.
+As an example, consider Fig. 7.
+To test the drop rule in R_2 , we inject the all-x test packet at Terminal 1.
+If the drop rule was instead a broadcast rule, it would forward the packet to all of its output ports, and the test packets would reach Terminals 2 and 3.
+Now, we sample the resulting equivalent classes as usual: We pick one sample test packet from $A \cap B$ and one from $A \cap C$.
+Note that we have to test both $A \cap B$ and $A \cap C$ because the drop rule may have failed at R_2 , resulting in an unexpected packet to be received at either test terminal 2 $(A \cap C)$ or test terminal 3 $(A \cap B)$.
+Finally, we send and expect the two test packets not to appear since their arrival would indicate a failure of R_2 's drop rule.